BASC Scurry League

 - The organiser’s decision in relation to any matters arising is final.

-- In the event of dogs being tied on points for a place in the final, there will be a draw to determine which dog/s enters the Grand Final.
+- In the event of dogs being tied on points for a place in the final, there will be a draw to determine which dog/s enter the Grand Final.

-- Only those competing in the final will be eligible for the qualifying prizes.
+- Only those competing in the final will be eligible for the prizes awarded at the final.